marcusoftnet/marcusoftnet.github.io/_posts/2018-01-22-create-a-dynamic-updated-chart-in-google-sheets.md

 > Can I get the result per team?

 And me myself I wanted to see the result grouped in thirds (how many vote 1-2, how many 3-4 and how many vote 5-6).

 This is not too hard to do and even get some nice graphs to show the result in.
 [Here's a Google Sheet](https://docs.google.com/spreadsheets/d/1aSel__vOK1u3Njsl9_SMKLlIRETY1RXo5V1vtYf_KJ4/) where I'm playing around with this.

 ## Step 1 - Create sheet for the stats

 All the data from a survey ends up in a Google Sheet called ["Form Responses"](https://docs.google.com/spreadsheets/d/1aSel__vOK1u3Njsl9_SMKLlIRETY1RXo5V1vtYf_KJ4/edit#gid=0) or something like that.
-I have created a heet like that, but there's no connection to a form now.
+I have created a sheet like that, but there's no connection to a form now.
 Doesn't matter for our purpose.
 This sheet is now our raw-data and we will not touch it, as it gets the data from the Form.

 After that I just added a new ["Stats"-sheet](https://docs.google.com/spreadsheets/d/1aSel__vOK1u3Njsl9_SMKLlIRETY1RXo5V1vtYf_KJ4/edit#gid=51274800) where we will make our calculation.
 To start with I made something really simple; just the average for each question.
 That is two columns that looks like this: